 The Mole People (1956) starring John Agar, Cynthia Patrick, Hugh Beaumont, Alan Napier

-Ignore the pseudo-scientific explanation of how there could be a vast, underground civilization at the beginning of the film–since it really doesn’t have much to do with the movie, and simply serves as padding.
+Ignore the pseudo-scientific explanation of how there could be a vast, underground civilization at the beginning of “The Mole People“–since it really doesn’t have much to do with the movie, and simply serves as padding.

 There is, however, a hidden civilization that’s central to the story–Sumerian people who fled underground to avoid the ravages of Noah’s flood and have been there for centuries, gradually adapting to the low light underground and becoming albinos.
 They’re a cruel people, partly due to their harsh underground life — there’s only so much food available, and when the population exceeds a certain limit, the “undesirables” are sacrificed in the “fire of Ishtar.”

-Partly, however, the Sumerian leadership is simply cruel because they can be; some of their own people are not albinos, but throwbacks to their ancient ancestors (including the love interest of the story, the lovely Adal – Cynthia Patrick)–and are treated as slaves.
-Treated even more cruelly are the titular Mole People, a humanoid race that’s treated worse than cattle, forced to be slave labor, and virtually starved to death.
+Partly, however, the Sumerian leadership is simply cruel because they can be.
+Some of their own people are not albinos, but throwbacks to their ancient ancestors.
+Including the love interest of the story, the lovely Adal – Cynthia Patrick.
+And are treated like slaves.
+Treated even more cruelly are the titular Mole People.
+They’re a humanoid race treated worse than cattle.
+The mole people are slave labor, and virtually starved to death.

-Into this environment stumble three archaeologists–Dr. Roger Bentley (John Agar), Dr. Jud Bellamin (Hugh Beaumont, remembered as the father on Leave it to Beaver) who are thought to be messengers from the gods because of their … flashlights.
+Into this environment stumble three archaeologists–Dr. Roger Bentley (John Agar), Dr. Jud Bellamin (Hugh Beaumont, remembered as the father on Leave it to Beaver).
+The Sumerians think that they’re messengers from the gods because of their … flashlights.
 The evil High Priest (played by Alan Napier, remembered for his role on TV’s live-action Batman series as Bruce Wayne’s butler, Alfred) schemes to keep his power at all costs, control the Mole People, and steal the flashlights of the gods 🙂

 In all, it’s an enjoyable monster movie–where the monsters are clearly human, and the audience’s sympathies go to the repressed Mole People.
 It’s an enjoyable afternoon frolic, although with a not-so-happy ending.
 I rate The Mole People 3 stars out of 5.